imboss96/ecommerce/ACCOUNT_FEATURES_QUICK_START.md

 ## 🎯 What's New

-Your Shopki e-commerce application now has a complete account management system with:
+Your Aruviah e-commerce application now has a complete account management system with:

 1. **Account Information** - Edit profile details, address, phone number
 2. **Password Management** - Secure password change with strength indicator